The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 Fixed-shade helmets, as the name suggests, come with just one lens shade, so there’s no range of darkness levels to choose from.
 However, with self-darkening hoods, you’ll find a full range of shades, indicated by the DIN (Darkness Index Number), designed to protect your eyes in various welding conditions.

-When selecting a welding helmet, ensure it offers a shade range from DIN 3 or 4 up to DIN 13 (or 14 in some models), where 3 is the lightest and 13 is the darkest.
+When selecting a helmet, ensure it offers a shade range from DIN 3 or 4 up to DIN 13 (or 14 in some models), where 3 is the lightest and 13 is the darkest.

 Typically, DIN 3 or 4 is used for grinding, DIN 5 to 8 for cutting, and DIN 9 to 13 for welding.
-Among the top-class welding helmets for 2024, only the Antra DP9-01 features an extended range from DIN 3 to 14, while the others offer the standard range from DIN 3 to 13.
+Among the top-class welding helmets for 2026, only the Antra DP9-01 features an extended range from DIN 3 to 14, while the others offer the standard range from DIN 3 to 13.

 Shade settings using knob